samarthaprakashgowda/InventorySystem/carinventory/README.md

 STILL TO DO
-Added session storage but still need to protect routes based on the token
+Added session storage but still need to protect routes based on the token Same with Signout and Delete which only needs to be enabled with token

 CODE Defect
 On Login and On Add Car page clicking once doesn't take the value!